Marmare314/lemmify/src/reset-counter.typ

 /// on headings with at most the specified level.
 ///
 /// - thm-func (theorem-function): The group is obtained from this argument.
-/// - max-level (int): Should be at least 1.
+/// - max-level (int, none): Should be at least 1.
 /// - content (content):
 /// -> content
 #let reset-counter-heading(